SarkissArmaniUS/React-Express-MySQL-Node/README.md

 - **Express:** Handling server-side logic and API endpoints for communication between the frontend and backend.
 - **Node.js:** Running JavaScript on the server-side for backend operations and logic.
 - **MySQL:** Storing and managing album data with a relational database management system.
-- **Tailwind CSS:** Styling the application for a modern and visually appealing user interface.
-- **JWT:** Implementing JSON Web Tokens for secure authentication and authorization.
 - **Axios:** Handling HTTP requests between the client and server for seamless data exchange.